SriKiran21/Gas_Leakage_Detection_SMS_Alert/README.md

 ## License
 This project is open-source and licensed under the **MIT License**.
 Feel free to modify and use it for personal or educational purposes.
+For Commercial Purpose please contact me before using.
 ---

 Let me know if you need additional details or modifications!